How To Make A Wedding Bouquet: DIY Guide And Design Ideas

 What style of flowers are you interested in?
 Are you looking for big and bold or ones with smaller buds?
 Do you want them to be fresh or dried?

-Of course, the answers to these questions can be a variety.
+Of course, the answers to these questions can be varied.
 Bouquets typically comprise a lovely combination of multiple flowers.
 You’ll thus want to consider what flowers will be your primary star of the show within the bouquet and what you’ll have as secondary flowers to have as accents to help pull the whole bouquet together.

 To inspire your search for the optimum bouquet flowers, consider romantic options such as roses, ranunculus, peonies, dahlias, Limonium, eucalyptus, or lilies.